soklet/soklet/README.md

 }
 ```

-You'll need to pick a ```Server``` implementation.

-* Jetty support is provided by [soklet-jetty](https://github.com/soklet/soklet-jetty)
-* Experimental Tomcat support is provided by [soklet-tomcat](https://github.com/soklet/soklet-tomcat)

-Jetty is recommended unless you have special requirements.

 ## Resource Methods

 Soklet's main job is mapping Java methods to URLs.
 We refer to these methods as  _resource methods_.